MicrosoftDocs/appcenter-docs/docs/sdk/push/cordova-android.md

 > * [Cordova Android](cordova-android.md)
 > * [Cordova iOS](cordova-ios.md)

+> [!NOTE]
+> For all the Android developers using App Center, there is a change coming where Firebase SDK is required to use Push Notifications.
+For Android P, its scheduled at the release date for the latest OS version.
+For all other versions of Android, it will be required after April 2019.
+Please follow the [migration guide](migration/cordova-android.md).

 App Center Push enables you to send push notifications to users of your app from the App Center portal.
 App Center portal and the Push SDK is integrated with [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/).

 Note that only devices having the [Google Play](https://play.google.com/) store application or emulators with Google APIs images can receive the notifications.